seancfong/sanity-content/README.md

-# Sanity Clean Content Studio
+# Sean's Sanity Content Schema

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+This monorepo will be used to define the sanity schema for I use for my portfolio, bulletin, and other future projects.

+### Miscellaneous links that came with bootstrap command:

 Now you can do the following things: